 They swallow every bit of those aforementioned particulates.
 No matter how dirty, gross, or full of germs they may be.
-You never see them shaking their heads in disapproval of a taste of whatever they found to be unpleasant, do you?
+You never see them shaking their heads in disapproval of a taste of whatever they found to be unpleasant from their own bodies, do you?

 You never see them barf up something just because it tasted bad, do you?
-You know that they are bound to cleanse particulate left from their poop or pee on their behinds as they clean.
+You know that they are bound to cleanse particulate left from their feces or urine on their behinds as they clean.
 But they never show signs of repulsion, do they?

-So why is it when I open a can of fresh cat food which they have eaten before, they sometimes shake their heads, walk away and ten minutes later come staring at me for food???
+So why do they react to medicines or anything else for that matter?
+When I used to try different foods on them and they wanted the old food, they sometimes shook their heads, walked away and ten minutes later came staring at me for food???
 (I am not feeding them a new kind of food or spoiled food.)
 And they pester me until I throw out that food and open something different.

 How do their little feline brains work when it comes to food?

 I learned on a marvelous video on YouTube: “The Lion in Your Living Room, “https://www.youtube.com/watch?v=rDj-TJaBCm4, that cats often will not eat food left out too long.
 Okay, that is obviously a safeguard against bacterial poisons that could grow in the food when left unrefrigerated.
 The food I put out is fresh out of the can or has been refrigerated over night at the longest and warmed with hot water.
 So no toxins or foul smells there.

 So rather than let my cats go hungry, I throw perfectly good food down the disposal while feeling guilty for the wastefulness while many cats around the world are starving.
 (Can you tell how I was brought up?)
 Do my cats watch me with glee as they enjoy my torment?